pmndrs/drei/README.md

    *  using this can't see other transparent or transmissive objects nor do you have control over the
    *  buffer and its resolution, default: false */ transmissionSampler?: boolean
+  /** Render the backside of the material (more cost, better results), default: false */ backside?: boolean
   /** Resolution of the local buffer, default: undefined (fullscreen) */ resolution?: number
+  /** Resolution of the local buffer for backfaces, default: undefined (fullscreen) */ backsideResolution?: number
   /** Refraction samples, default: 6 */
   samples?: number
   /** Buffer scene background (can be a texture, a cubetexture or a color), default: null */